Toxics in Packaging Legislation at the State Level

 California Adopts Heavy Metal Packaging Law

-California is the most recent state to adopt "toxics in packaging" legislation; former Governor Gray Davis signed the legislation in October 2003.4 In all states but California, the legislation has been in force for more than four years, and thus, the 100 ppm level currently applies in all of the states but California.
-In California, the law does not have the gradual phase in period, but rather immediately imposes the strictest 100 ppm limit on incidental level of the metals when the law takes full effect on January 1, 2006.
-This is the same date that the ban on intentional use of these heavy metals becomes effective.
+California is the most recent state to adopt "toxics in packaging" legislation; former Governor Gray Davis signed the legislation in October 2003.
+In all states but California, the legislation has been in force for more than four years, and thus, the 100 ppm level currently applies in all of the states but California.
+In California, the law does not have a gradual phase-in period, but rather immediately imposes the strictest 100 ppm limit on the incidental level of the metals when the law takes full effect on January 1, 2006.
+This is the same date that the ban on the intentional use of these heavy metals becomes effective.

 The California law also attempts to resolve one of the points of contention regarding the model.
 In its definition section, which is considerably more detailed than the model, California makes clear that intentional introduction means the act of "deliberately utilizing a regulated material in the formation of a packaging or packaging component where its continued presence is desired in the final package or packaging component to provide a specific characteristic, appearance, or quality."

-2 These include: California, Connecticut, Florida, Georgia, Illinois, Iowa, Maine, Maryland, Minnesota, Missouri, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, Washington, and Wisconsin.
+These include California, Connecticut, Florida, Georgia, Illinois, Iowa, Maine, Maryland, Minnesota, Missouri, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, Washington, and Wisconsin.